TianqiJiang/Consumer-Fraud-Detection-with-Tweets-/README.md

 NLTK, Gensim, Lda, Sklearn, Numpy, Scipy, Pandas, Matplotlib

 ## Outcome
-A classification model for labling general tweets with fraud relevent or not, and industry categoary if fraud relecent
+A classification model for labling general tweets with fraud relevent or not, and industry categoary if fraud relevent

 A vector space model for recongizing relationship(distence) between words from fraud narratives